 Maintaining Testosterone Production

-Selenium is sometimes considered important for optimal levels of testosterone, and some research has suggested that the mineral may improve testosterone levels and/or enhance sperm motility.
-(5)(6)(7)(8) That said, some research has found supplements to either not affect testosterone levels or even to decrease sperm motility.
+Selenium is sometimes considered important for optimal testosterone levels, and some research has suggested that the mineral may improve testosterone levels and/or enhance sperm motility.
+(5)(6)(7)(8) That said, some research has found supplements to either not affect testosterone levels or even decrease sperm motility.
 (9)(10) These studies used high doses, about six times the recommended daily intake.
 Still, more research is needed in this area.

 A small study of 14 patients found that taking 200 micrograms of selenium per day over eight weeks significantly reduced total lesion counts in those with acne vulgaris.
 (11) The difference is notable but not statistically significant.

-- Just one handful of Brazil nuts delivers almost 10 times the RDI for selenium.
+Taking too much selenium, as in over 1,500 micrograms a day (that’s over 27 times the recommended amount), is associated with harm, and 3,000 micrograms can cause direct DNA damage.
+(12)(13)(14).
+That said, doses of up to 800 micrograms don’t appear to cause harm.
+(15) —Just one handful of Brazil nuts delivers almost 10 times the RDI for selenium.
 Note that selenium content does depend on the quality of the soil it’s grown in, so it can be hard to know for certain how much is in a serving.

-1. Schnabel R, et al. Selenium supplementation improves antioxidant capacity in vitro and in vivo in patients with coronary artery disease The SElenium Therapy in Coronary Artery disease Patients (SETCAP) Study.
+1. Schnabel R, et al. Selenium supplementation improves antioxidant capacity in vitro and in vivo in patients with coronary artery disease The Selenium Therapy in Coronary Artery Disease Patients (SETCAP) study.
 Am Heart J. 2008 Dec;156(6):1201.e1-11.

 2. Puspitasari IM, et al. Updates on clinical studies of selenium supplementation in radiotherapy.
 Radiat Oncol.
 2014 May 29;9:125.

-3. Cai X, et al. Selenium Exposure and Cancer Risk: an Updated Meta-analysis and Meta-regression.
+3. Cai X, et al. Selenium Exposure and Cancer Risk: An Updated Meta-analysis and Meta-regression.
 Sci Rep. 2016 Jan 20;6:19213.